In this article

 Retain data using retention rules

-• Step 2: Select the service for which you want to apply the rule, and click Continue.
+• Step 2: Under Service, select the service to which you want to apply the rule and click Continue.
 A separate retention rule needs to be created for each service for which you need to retain data.

 Retain data using retention rules

-• Step 3: Choose the organizational unit for which you need to retain data, and click Continue.
+• Step 3: Under Scope, choose the organizational unit for which you need to retain data, and click Continue.

 Retain data using retention rules